Professional brand and networking Thought Leadership and Content Creation

 Will posting short videos make me look "unprofessional" to people hiring me?

-Actually, the opposite is true now.
-In today's world, being silent is worse than being imperfect.
-More than 70% of hiring managers check social media to see the real person behind the resume.
-Using video to explain industry trends shows that you are active, paying attention, and can communicate in a modern way—things a plain paper resume cannot show.
+The opposite is actually true.
+Silence reads as absence.
+According to CareerBuilder's annual hiring survey, more than 70% of hiring managers check candidates' social media profiles before making a final decision.
+Using video to explain industry trends shows that you are active, paying attention, and can communicate clearly—none of which a plain paper resume can demonstrate.

-What if I am nervous about being on camera or don't like being the main focus?
+What if I am nervous about being on camera?

-You don't have to be a show-off; you just need to act like a trusted colleague.
-If you feel nervous, use the "green screen" effect to talk while showing an industry report or a chart.
-This moves the focus from your face to your ideas.
-This method lets your knowledge do the main work for you while still connecting with the viewer.
+You don't need to perform—just talk like you would with a trusted colleague.
+If being on camera feels uncomfortable, use the "green screen" effect to talk while displaying an industry report or a chart.
+This shifts the focus from your face to your ideas and lets your knowledge carry the moment while still giving viewers the experience of hearing your real voice.

 You are in charge of your own expert status.